-Install Node.js using Nvm (Node.js Version Manager) on Ubuntu
+Install Node.js With Nvm (Node.js Version Manager) on Ubuntu

-We will be using the Node Version Manager (Nvm) to install Node.js.
+We will be using the Node Version Manager (Nvm) to install Node.js on an Ubuntu operating system.
 And compared to other Node.js installation methods, it has the easiest ways to have multiple versions of Node.js without adding much extra complexity.
 There will be times when an application needs different versions of Node.js to work, so having the flexibility to change that is important and will save you a lot of time.

 Once completed, you will be ready to start building Node.js applications!